zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 * Storage can be provided to Portworx explicitly by passing in a list of block devices. `lsblk -a` will display a list of devices on the system.
 This is accomplished by the ‘-s’ flag as a runtime parameter.
 It can also be provided implicity by passing in the ‘-a’ flag.
 In this mode, Portworx will pick up all the available drives that are not in use.
 When combined with ‘-f’, Portworx will pick up drives even if they have a filesystem on them \(mounted drives are still excluded\).
 Note that not all nodes need to contribute storage; a node can operate in the storageless mode with the ‘-z’ switch.

-This can be specificed in the args section of the px-spec.yaml used for installing PX as a daemonset.
+This can be specificed in the args section of the px-spec.yaml used for installing Portworx as a DaemonSet.

 ```text
           args: